abhinavdhakal/SplitIt/README.md

 - Make sure you ran all SQL setup files in Supabase
 - Check that your user is authenticated (signed in with email)
 - The setup creates permissive policies for authenticated users

+### "Bucket not found" Error
+- Ensure you ran the complete `complete-setup.sql` file
+- The setup creates a `receipts` storage bucket automatically
+- If still having issues, manually create the bucket in Supabase Storage dashboard
+- Make sure the bucket is named exactly `receipts` and is set to public

 ## 🤝 Contributing